dockersamples/wearedevelopers-2023/README.md

 1. Install Docker Desktop (if you don't have it yet)
 1. Use Docker Compose to launch the application using `docker compose up -d`.
+1. Start the Compose watcher by running `docker compose alpha watch`

 Open your browser to http://localhost:3000 to view the frontend.
 The backend will be running on http://localhost:3030.